-Status: Passed the Senate Labor Committee and is pending in the Senate Appropriations Committee.
+Status: Passed the Assembly on a party-line vote and is pending in the Senate.

 Workplace Readiness/Work Permits (AB 800)

 This bill is intended to inform and educate young people about their rights as workers, including their explicit rights as employed minors.